HealthSage-AI/healthsage-ai-llm/README.md

 It leverages the synthetic patient data generator [Synthea](https://synthetichealth.github.io/synthea/) to generate the clinical notes as well as the paired FHIR Resources.
 Other datasets are in the works.

 The following FHIR R4 Resources are currently supported and validated:

-Patient
+* Patient
-Encounter
+* Encounter
-Organization
+* Organization
-Location
+* Location
-Practitioner
+* Practitioner
-Condition
+* Condition
-Procedure
+* Procedure
-Observation
+* Observation
-AllergyIntolerance
+* AllergyIntolerance
-Immunization
+* Immunization

 ## Getting started

 This repository consists of the following modules:

-- training_evaluation - all scripts that have been used to train the model and specifically validate the FHIR Resource validity.
+- training / evaluation - all scripts that have been used to train the model and specifically validate the FHIR Resource validity.
 - inference - running inference on the model, either locally or in a containerized environment.
 - demo - a simple demo of the system, using a docker-compose setup.